 Zika's viral odyssey finally revealed

-Just as Ulysses, hero of the Odyssey, hid his soldiers in a large wooden horse to enable them to enter and assault the city of Troy, the Zika virus has found its own wall-passer in a sub-type of white blood cell.
-Hiding in what are known as monocytes, the virus will take control of these cells, originally designed to defend our immune system, and force them to migrate to our brain, thus breaching our famous blood-brain barrier.
+Like Odysseus, hero of the Odyssey, who hid his soldiers in a large wooden horse to get them into the city of Troy and attack it, the Zika virus has found its own way through walls in a subtype of white blood cells.
+Hidden in what are known as monocytes, the virus takes control of these cells, which are initially designed to defend our immune system, and forces them to migrate to our brain, thus circumventing our famous blood-brain barrier.

-To demonstrate this ingenious stratagem, two experiments, in vivo and in vitro, were carried out.
-First, human monocytes infected with the Zika virus were injected into a zebrafish.
-This quasi-transparent animal had its blood vessels fluorescentized beforehand, so that the path of the virus could be followed in real time and in 3D.
-The researchers were thus able to observe that infected cells actually migrated out of the blood vessels and into the tissues much more rapidly than cells not exposed to Zika.
+To demonstrate this clever stratagem, two experiments, in vivo and in vitro, were conducted.
+Human monocytes infected with the Zika virus were first injected into a zebrafish.
+This quasi-transparent animal had its blood vessels made fluorescent beforehand so that the virus's path could be tracked in real time and in 3D.
+The researchers were thus able to observe that the infected cells did indeed migrate out of the blood vessels and move toward the tissues much more quickly than cells not exposed to Zika.

-This spinning inside the brain is carried out in vitro.
+The pursuit of this spinning inside the brain is carried out in vitro.
 Raphaël Gaudin's team collaborated with a Dutch laboratory specializing in the creation of "mini-brains" produced from embryonic stem cells.
-These organoids were exposed to infected monocytes, healthy monocytes and free virus.
+These organoids were exposed to infected monocytes as well as healthy monocytes and free virus.
 The researchers then observed greater dissemination of the virus in the brain by infected monocytes, confirming their hypothesis.
-A promising discovery that could well become Zika's Achilles heel, opening the way to new therapeutic applications to combat the virus.
-Unless, of course, the virus still has other myths up its sleeve.
+This promising discovery could well become Zika's Achilles heel and pave the way for new therapeutic applications to combat the virus.
+Unless, of course, the virus has other tricks up its sleeve.

 Zika in brief…

-The Zika virus was discovered in the Zika forest (Uganda) in 1947.
-The virus is mainly contracted through the bite of Aedes mosquitoes, sexual transmission and blood transfusions.
-While Zika-related symptoms are generally harmless in adults, transmission from pregnant women to the fetus can cause severe cerebral malformations in newborns, including microcephaly.
-In 2016, photographer Felipe Dana put into images the terrible consequences of Zika in northeastern Brazil, a region hard hit by an epidemic.
+The Zika virus was discovered in the Zika Forest (Uganda) in 1947.
+The virus is mainly contracted through the bite of an Aedes mosquito or through sexual transmission and blood transfusions.
+While Zika symptoms are generally mild in adults, transmission from pregnant women to their fetuses can cause severe brain malformations in newborns, including microcephaly.
+In 2016, photographer Felipe Dana captured images of the terrible consequences of Zika in northeastern Brazil, a region hit hard by the epidemic.